scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 in the U.S. are drawn from the same set of resources, like the Census, the Environmental Protection Agency (EPA), the Bureau of Labor Statistics (BLS), or the National Center for Education Statistics (NCES), to name a few.
-As researchers, we found ourselves writing the same code to download [versions of] the same data repeatedly (at different scales or time frames).
-That works ok in some cases, but it is also cumbersome, and can be extremely slow for even medium-sized datasets (tables with roughly 75 thousand rows and 400 columns representing Census Tracts in the USA can take several hours or even days to download from Census servers).
+As researchers, we found ourselves writing the same code to download  the same data repeatedly.
+That works in some cases, but it is also cumbersome, and can be extremely slow for even medium-sized datasets (tables with roughly 75 thousand rows and 400 columns representing Census Tracts in the USA can take several hours or even days to download from Census servers).
 While there are nice tools like
 [cenpy](https://github.com/cenpy-devs/cenpy) or
 [pyrgris](https://walker-data.com/pygris/), these tools cannot overcome a basic